drobotun/gostcrypto/docs/source/api/gostrandom/gostrandom.rst

 .. rubric:: **Exception:**

-- ValueError ('exceeded the limit value of the counter') - when the counter limit is exceeded.
+- GOSTRandomError('exceeded the limit value of the counter') - when the counter limit is exceeded.
-- ValueError ('the seed value is zero') - if the seed value is zero.
+- GOSTRandomError('the seed value is zero') - if the seed value is zero.

 *****